hallard/WeMos-TIC/README.md

 # Assembled boards

-Here boards connected to Default wiring on [ESP32 Mini Dev board][23]
+Here an example of boards connected with wiring on [ESP32 Mini Dev board][23]

 <img src="https://github.com/hallard/WeMos-TIC/raw/master/pictures/WeMos-TIC-assembled-top.png" width="40%" height="40%" alt="WeMos Teleinfo Assembled TOP">&nbsp;
 <img src="https://github.com/hallard/WeMos-TIC/raw/master/pictures/WeMos-TIC-assembled-bot.png" width="40%" height="40%" alt="WeMos Teleinfo Assembled Bottom">

 # Assembling

-Nothing complicated, just use headers.
+Nothing complicated, just use and solder headers.
 I suggest to use the small ones I sell with shield on Tindie, takes less place and you can either fix for life with just one part of the header soldered on both shield and ESP32.

 Here boards connected to [ESP32 Mini Dev board][23]

 <img src="https://github.com/hallard/WeMos-TIC/raw/master/pictures/WeMos-TIC-soldering-shield.png" width="40%" height="40%">&nbsp;
 <img src="https://github.com/hallard/WeMos-TIC/raw/master/pictures/WeMos-TIC-soldering-esp32.png" width="40%" height="40%">

 # Firmware

+You can write your own and use with [LibTeleinfo](https://github.com/hallard/LibTeleinfo) library I wrote if you want to get rid of driving teleinfo stuff (chekout some [examples](ttps://github.com/hallard/LibTeleinfo/tree/master/examples)).

 ## Tasmota

-I strongly suggest using amazing [Tasmota](https://tasmota.github.io/docs/) firmware.
+But I strongly suggest using amazing [Tasmota](https://tasmota.github.io/docs/) firmware, all is already done and well done.

 Please check Teleinfo official tasmota [documentation](https://tasmota.github.io/docs/Teleinfo/) so see how to configure your device depending on smartmeter type and what options you need.